Paneer Majestic (Spicy Hyderabadi Appetiser)

 ingredients required to make yogurt based sauce place on table.

-Combine the plain flour, cornflour, salt, pepper, turmeric.
-Add little water at a time working your way until you get smooth and lump-free batter.
+Combine the plain flour, cornflour, salt, pepper and turmeric.
+Add a little water at a time, working your way until you get a smooth and lump-free batter.

-Take out the paneer and drain over the kitchen towel.
+Take out the paneer and drain it over the kitchen towel.

-In a second pan, saute cumin, garlic, chillies, curry leaves, mint, coriander, onion.
-Cook until onion turns soft.
+In a second pan, saute cumin, garlic, chillies, curry leaves, mint, coriander, and onion.
+Cook until the onion turns soft.

 In a small bowl, combine yogurt and cornflour and mix well until it is a smooth and lump-free slurry.

-Stir in slurry and cook until it thickens slightly.
+Stir in the slurry and cook until it thickens slightly.

-Finally add handful coriander leaves, fried paneer strips, lime juice and toss until well coated with yogurt sauce.
+Finally, add a handful of coriander leaves, fried paneer strips, lime juice and toss until well coated with yogurt sauce.

 process of making paneer majestic in a yogurt based sauce.